ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/pagination.md

 ## Problems

-Even though _Cursor-based_ pagination is more performant than _Offset-based_ pagination, it comes with a big downside.
+Even though _cursor-based_ pagination is more performant than _offset-based_ pagination, it comes with a big downside.

 Since we now only know of the next entry, there is no more concept of pages.
 If we have a feed or only _Next_ and _Previous_ buttons, this works great, but if we depend on page numbers, we are in a tight spot.